 What if a student doesn't have the equipment needed to succeed?

 IRT allows students to check out electronic devices.
 In addition, you can check to see if the AIRC or other computer labs will remain open so students can access resources.
-Parking Structure 5 supplies free wifi, and parking permits are not required in the facility during periods of campus disruption.
+Parking Structure 5 supplies free wifi, and parking permits are not required in the facility during periods of campus disruption as long as a student is in the vehicle.
 The IRT service desk is available either in-person or remotely for technical and equipment support.